Turki I bin Abdulaziz Al Saud: Activities and succession

 Prince Turki's father, King Abdulaziz (seated), and younger brothers King Faisal (left) and King Saud.
 Following Turki's death, Saud became the heir to their father.

 Turki was crown prince beginning by his father's conquest of Riyadh on 15 January 1902 up to his death in 1919.
 He was the deputy of his father as commander-in-chief of the army until his death.
 He commanded an army of 4000 warriors based in Qassim region.
 He fought against Al Rashid forces and attempted to eliminate the leakage of supplies from the tribes to them.
 In 1918, on the orders of his father, Turki initiated an attack against Al Rashid forces, known as the battle of Yatab, in which the Al Saud forces gained a victory.
 When the British government invited Abdulaziz to visit London, he assigned Turki as his envoy.
 However, Turki died in 1919, and Abdulaziz named another of his sons, Faisal, as envoy.

 Personal life

 Turki's first wife Noweir bint Obaid Al Rasheed gave birth to his son Faisal bin Turki in 1918, a few years before Turki's death.
 After the death of Turki, Princess Noweir married Turki's brother Saud, and they had a daughter, Al Anoud bint Saud.
 Turki also had a daughter with his other wife Tarfa Al Muhanna, Hessa bint Turki, who was the wife of Abdulaziz bin Faisal bin Abdulaziz.
-Princess Tarfa and Prince Abdulaziz had two sons, Faisal and Turki.
+Princess Hessa and Prince Abdulaziz had two sons, Faisal and Turki.
 Princess Hessa died in Riyadh at the age of 91 on 19 August 2007 and was buried in Al Oud cemetery.

 Two grandsons of Turki, the children of his son Faisal, served on the Allegiance Council: Turki bin Faisal, (until his death on 28 February 2009) and Abdullah bin Faisal (until his death in February 2019).